x

 Lewin points to two main reasons: a natural gas supply system he says is not adequately winterized, along with inefficient homes and buildings that push demand beyond supply.

-“We have to bring that demand down and do that by increasing the programs we have for energy efficiency to replace inefficient heat with much more efficient forms of heat, like heat pumps.”
+“We have to bring that demand down and do that by increasing the programs we have for energy efficiency to replace inefficient heat with much more efficient forms of heat, like heat pumps," he said.

 During the upcoming legislative session beginning in January, Lewin hopes state lawmakers focus on increasing energy efficiency and adding more funding for backup power at nursing homes, police stations and other critical buildings.